ging/fiware-idm/doc/user_and_programmers_guide/application_guide.md

 -   Edit the application.
 Here you can change applications attributes: name, description, url, redirect_uri and logo.

 -   Manage roles.
 Explained in the previous section.

 -   Register a Pep Proxy.

 -   Register an IoT Agent.

 -   Authorize users.

 -   Authorize organizations.

--   Authorize trusted applications
+-   Authorize trusted applications.

-### Register Pep Proxy and IoT Agents
+## Register Pep Proxy and IoT Agents

 For each application you can register a Pep Proxy in order to enable authentication and authorization via Oauth2.
 You can also register some IoT